-UBS Consumption Indicator on the rise
+UBS Consumption Indicator weakens slightly

 UBS Consumption Indicator and private consumption in Switzerland